 3.)
 Microscope imagers

-If you already have an optical microscope, you can buy a digital imager for it.
+If you already own an optical microscope, you can buy a digital imager for it.
 Digital imagers allow you to view microscope slides on your computer screen and photograph/record your findings.

-Note: Digital imagers are not stand-alone cameras.
-They need to be connected to a microscope to view and capture images and video.
+Digital imagers are not stand-alone cameras.
+They need to be connected to a regular microscope to view and capture images and video.

 1.)
 Fecal gross exam